overvis/overvis-docs/overvis-connect/ext0001-device-params.md

 ## `0003` Write Parameters

-Writing a block of parameters (settings) and managing the transaction of moving changes to non-volatile memory.
+Writing a block of parameters (settings) and managing the transaction of moving changes to persistent memory.

 Correct device response (without error) confirms acceptance of changes and/or writing to ROM (if `TRCON = 2`).